 The city that started Tim Hortons has since cultivated an independent coffee shop scene worth exploring.
-From spaces to linger to grab-and-go counters, here are some of our favourite spots to linger over a cup of Joe.
+From spaces to linger to grab-and-go counters, here are some of our favourite spots to grab a cup of Joe.

 35 York Blvd (Hamilton Farmers’ Market), Hamilton

 27 King William St, Hamilton

 A roaster by trade, this Hamilton favourite has ten years’ experience crafting fair trade, organic coffee.
 Find it in local restaurants and cafes across the city, or visit them in person at their flagship counter in the Hamilton Farmers’ Market (look for their signature pour-over station) or in their King William Street cafÃ©.

 Sip on this: Origins and roast profiles rotate but there’s always a light, medium and dark roast.
 Fall in love with black coffee with a taste of the light roast from Mexico, gentle on the palate with notes of brown sugar, cocoa, and almonds.

 Saint James Espresso Bar & Eatery

 There’s a reason you’ve probably seen this place on Instagram: the food is perfectly plated, the natural light beams through, and the coffee is crafted with love.
 Watching your coffee made in their unique ‘steampunk’ machines is worth the visit alone.
 Savour a cup at the communal table and enjoy people-watching on James Street.

 Sip on this: Order the Cortado, a double shot of espresso mixed with an equal amount of warm milk (not frothy or foamy, but denser).
 In the summer, the Ice Ice Baby cold brew with milk and a double espresso shot gets hand-shaken together for a cool treat.